isaacg1/isaacg1.github.io/_posts/2021-09-24-intuitions-brownian-motion.md

 Intuitive mathematics avoids such things as much as possible, because they almost always bog you down, and rarely aid the intuition.

-I hope you enjoyed this taste of intuitive mathematics.
+I hope you enjoyed this taste of intuitive mathematics!
+I definitely did.